micoluo/LeetCode/README.md

    - Push the updates to the `main` branch: git push origin main

+6. Fetch the latest changes from the remote and merge them into your local branch: git pull origin main

 ## Push Java Code using Eclipse:
 Check out this YouTube video: https://www.youtube.com/watch?app=desktop&v=LPT7v69guVY